-The nuclear non-proliferation regime based on the NPT has had a remarkable success in containing the spread of nuclear weapons.
+The nuclear non-proliferation regime based on the NPT has had a remarkable success in containing the spread of nuclear weaponry.
 Indeed, at the end of the 1960' it appeared that many countries would acquire nuclear weapons: several countries already had more or less embryonic nuclear-weapon programs, which were terminated when these countries became parties to the NPT; and many more countries would have been forced to start such programs once their competitors and neighbours acquired such capabilities.
-Moreover the NPT provided the appropriate framework for the complete elimination of the nuclear weaponry of countries that became parties to this treaty after having acquired such arsenals: this was in particular the case of South Africa after the political transition to majority rule, and of Kazakhstan, Ukraine and Belarus after the dissolution of the Soviet Union (each of the arsenals of strategic nuclear weapons that fell under the control of the first two of these three countries when the Soviet Union disappeared were much larger than the combined arsenals of the three "lesser" nuclear-weapon countries, United Kingdom, France and China).
+Moreover the NPT provided the appropriate framework for the complete elimination of the nuclear weaponry of countries that became parties to this treaty after having acquired such arsenals: this was in particular the case of South Africa after the political transition to majority rule, and of Kazakhstan, Ukraine and Belarus after the dissolution of the first two of these three countries when the Soviet Union disappeared where much larger than the combined arsenals of the three "lesser" nuclear-weapon countries, United Kingdom, France and China).

-But unfortunately there is now an impending risk that the nuclear-weapon nonproliferation regime collapse.
+But unfortunately there is an impending risk that the nuclear-weapon nonproliferation regime collapse.